Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 We compute the theoretical lower bound of the localization RMSE along the experimental trajectories through sensor placement analysis and present them together with the ESKF estimation errors over time in the bottom row of Figure~\ref{fig:stair-setup}c.
 Although the real-world ESKF estimation errors are considerably higher than the theoretical lower bound due to the challenging radio propagation conditions in the staircase, the theoretical values predicted the localization error peaks by analyzing the anchor-tag geometry.
 The localization performance degrades significantly around $20$ seconds in trajectory $\#1$ and around $30$ and $55$ seconds in trajectory $\#2$, which correspond to the time that we approached the boundary of the anchor constellation.
-With the assistance of sensor placement analysis, we can evaluate the localization performance for regions or trajectories of interest and effectively predict any degradation in positioning accuracy.
-This information can be valuable for path planning algorithms of mobile robots, for example.
+These results demonstrate that sensor placement analysis can identify regions of degraded localization performance, providing valuable information for path planning algorithms of mobile robots, for example.